thingsstack/lowan-tapi/README.md

 This is an independent Java implementation of The Things Network (TTN) REST API.

+In order to communicate with TTN you need a valid username and API access key from TTN.
+To create the new API key, select API keys menu in The Things Stack console and then click on + Add API key.

 ## Example: TtnTest

 As a very simple example of usage you can see the **test.TtnTest** class (in */src/test* folder).
 It is a command line program that uses TTN API for listing your applications and devices on TTN, and for retrieving data payload sent to TTN from a given device.

-In order to run **test.TtnTest** you need a valid username and have API authentication key from TTN, and you have to pass them to the program as arguments. e.g.:
+In order to run **test.TtnTest** you have to pass a valid TTN username and API key to the program as arguments. e.g.:
 ```
 java -cp lib/nemo.jar;lib/ttnapi.jar ttn.TtnTest -u userYYY -k NNSXS.XXXX [-a appid] [-d devid] [-v] [-h]
 ```